w3f/polkadot-wiki/docs/learn/learn-wasm.md

 ## Why WebAssembly?

 WebAssembly is a platform agnostic binary format, meaning that it will run the same instructions across whatever machine it is operating on.
-Blockchains need determinancy in order to have reliable state transition updates across all nodes in the peer-to-peer network without forcing every peer to run the same exact hardware.
+Blockchains need determinacy in order to have reliable state transition updates across all nodes in the peer-to-peer network without forcing every peer to run the same exact hardware.
 Wasm is a nice fit for reliability among the possibly diverse set of machines.
 Wasm is both efficient and fast.
 The efficiency means that it can be uploaded onto the